ramosrenzo/COVID-LLM/README.md

 Official website: <a href="https://ramosrenzo.github.io/COVID-LLM/">Assessing LLMs to Improve the Prediction of COVID-19 Status</a>

 ## Clone the Repository
-Our work was run on a Linux Virtual Machine with 64GB of CPU memory and a NVIDIA 2080 Ti GPU.
-We used <a href="https://git-lfs.com/" target="_blank" rel="noopener noreferrer">Git Large File Storage (LFS)</a> to upload our AAM, DNABERT, DNABERT-2, and GROVER embeddings, along with trained Keras models.
+The large language models (LLMs) was run on a Linux Virtual Machine with 64GB of CPU memory and a NVIDIA 2080 Ti GPU.
+We used <a href="https://git-lfs.com/" target="_blank" rel="noopener noreferrer">Git Large File Storage (LFS)</a> to upload our embeddings from AAM, DNABERT, DNABERT-2, and GROVER, along with our trained Keras classifiers.
 Please ensure Git LFS is installed.
 Alternatively, you can preprocess the data and generate embeddings locally using the `run_data.py` script.

 Clone the repository:
 ```python